 What advantages does cellular bonding provide over single-link solutions?

-Cellular bonding allows drone datalinks to aggregate the bandwidth of multiple 3G, 4G or 5G connections, providing greater throughput.
+AI drone technology based on cellular bonding allows drone datalinks to aggregate the bandwidth of multiple 3G, 4G or 5G connections, providing greater throughput.
 It also allows automatic failover to another link if one connection is lost, providing a level of redundancy that is essential for safety-critical applications.

 To find out more about harnessing the advantages of cellular bonding for BVLOS drones with Halo, please get in touch!